 Beer Trail Locations

 The West Shore has a collection of funky locations to enjoy.
-With a number of boutique breweries, you'll have a hard time picking your favorite.
+With several boutique breweries, you'll have difficulty picking your favorite.

 Explore Camp Hill